Do Angelfish Eat Other Fish?

 Fish need sufficient food and space for brood care and development.

-If other, smaller fish prevent this from being gained, larger fish may eat them.
-Likewise, if the small fish serve as food the big fish need, they’re easy pickings.
+If other, smaller fish prevent this from happening, larger fish may eat them.
+Likewise, if the small fish act as food the bigger fish need, they’re easy pickings.

 Protection